Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 - Destroy or disable the communication
 - Detain any site personnel

+## Gear

+It is recommended that the Marines start with the Static Rifle, Combat Shotgun, Plasma Rifle and Burst Rifle, with Fire Support and Stealth Operative class cards.

 ## Layout - not known by the marines

 ![Map](./map.jpg)